Siege of Ypres (1678): Prelude

 In October 1677, Mary Stuart, niece and possible successor of Charles II of England, married William III of Orange, concluding the rapprochement between England and the Dutch Republic, who had been at war with each other until 1674.

 Louis XIV decided to invade the Spanish Netherlands to counter a possible English military intervention against him.

 The Dutch expected an attack against Namur.
 But Louis XIV directed his troops towards Ghent, taking the city on March 9, and then turned immediately west in the direction of Ypres.

-The siege
+Siege

 On March 18, the French, led by Vauban, started digging approach trenches towards the citadel.
 The city was defended by a Spanish garrison under Dom Francisco de Pardo, who ordered the surroundings of the city flooded.

 But the French had already advanced too much to be stopped by this action.
 The city was pounded by 22 high caliber guns and 12 mortars.
 After one week, the works had advanced so far, that Louis XIV ordered an attack in the night of March 24–25.
 The city was quickly conquered and the defenders capitulated by dawn.
 Only the citadel held out for one more day, after which the surviving 1600 valid men and 600 wounded also surrendered.